-In the era of 4IR, with new technologies offering a variety of opportunities, there is a risk of aggravating existing economic and social fault lines, which necessitates consideration from academics, policymakers, civil society groups, entrepreneurs, and communities.
+In the era of 4IR, with new technologies offering a variety of opportunities, there is a risk of aggravating existing social economic and fault lines. which necessitates consideration from academics, policymakers, civil society groups, entrepreneurs, and communities.
 Policy consistency and better institutions and infrastructure are needed to ensure the creation of jobs for all while reducing inequalities, in line with the country's ambition to become a leader in 4IR.